JegenThierry/centsible/README.md

 # Budget Planner

-A full-stack application for comprehensive budget management.
+A full-stack application for comprehensive budget management. **NOTE: This project is in its early development stages, and bugs may occur.
+If you find any issues, please feel free to create an issue.**

 ## Donate